daytonaio/content/guides/20250123_guide_Run_GPU_supported_LLM_inside_container_with_devcontainer.md

   This should display information about your GPU.

-  If you do not have drivers installed, check out [here](https://www.nvidia.com/en-us/drivers/) to install depending on your Operating System and GPU.
+  If you do not have drivers installed, check out [here](https://www.nvidia.com/en-us/drivers/) to install depending on your Operating System(Windows/Linux) and GPU.

 - **Step 1.2.2**: Configure the production repository to install NVIDIA Container Toolkit